 Tyler Cornelius was raised in Southern California with oil in his blood and innovation in his heart.
 Raised in the motorcycle industry and racing since the age of 5, he knew he’d grow up following his father’s footsteps, designing and creating motocross products for the world’s fastest racers.

-Back in Southern California, with his wife Jaclynn and new baby boy, Tyler is fulfilling his dream of working for a cutting edge motocross brand, teaching Product Design at Art Center, and letting that oil burn, on and off the track.
+Back in Southern California, Tyler is fulfilling his dream of working for a cutting edge motocross brand, teaching Product Design at Art Center, and letting that oil burn, on and off the track.

 PRESENTED BY BELL HELMETS

 Nicole Andrijauskas is an artist whose paintings adorn motorcycle helmets, tanks, canvas, and walls.

 Her work focuses predominantly on the intermingling of desert species and botanical images, usually connected by well known catchphrases.
 Highly detailed, colorful, and clever, it stands out from typical motorcycle iconography.